SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-logs.md

 Systemd logs are read and parsed directly from the Node journal.

 They are then sent to a metadata enrichment service which takes care of adding Kubernetes metadata, custom processing, filtering, and finally sending the data to Sumo Logic.
 Both the collection and the metadata enrichment are done by the OpenTelemetry Collector.

-See the [Solution Overview diagram](https://github.com/SumoLogic/sumologic-kubernetes-collection/tree/main/docs#log-collection) for a visualisation.
+See the [Solution Overview diagram](https://github.com/SumoLogic/sumologic-kubernetes-collection/tree/main/docs#log-collection) for a visualization.

 ## Configuration